EVIL EYE AND ENVY! (AYN & HASAD)

 “QUALITY NOT QUANTITY.”

 Islam has never been about numbers, never.
 When Islam started the Prophet ﷺ only had Abu Bakr (Allah be pleased with him), He ﷺ only had his wife Khadijah (Allah be pleased with her).
 One man and one woman, why didn’t He give up?
-Because that one man and one woman was equal to a whole Ummah!
-“Quality not quantity.
+Because that one man and one woman were equal to a whole Ummah!
+“Quality not quantity.”

 On the day of Badr, there were only 313 Sahabah (Allah be pleased with them) against 1,000.
 Why didn’t they wait for more people to accept Islam?
 Simply because those 313 were unique and consolidated, they could overcome an army of 10,000 if you ask me!
 “Quality not quantity.”